MISSISSIPPI CODE TITLE 45.

 temporary residences within state or out of state at which the sex offender

-resides or habitually lives, including dates of temporary lodgings;
+resides or habitually lives, including dates of temporary lodgings.
+There is a

 (c) Date, place and address of employment, including as